-In the US, Sargramostim (sargramostim systemic) is a member of the drug class colony stimulating factors and is used to treat Aplastic Anemia, Bone Marrow Transplantation, Bone Marrow Transplantation - Failure or Engraftment Delay, Bone Marrow Transplantation - Myeloid Reconstruction and Neutropenia Associated with Chemotherapy.
+In the US, Sargramostim (sargramostim systemic) is a member of the drug class colony stimulating factors and is used to treat Aplastic Anemia, Bone Marrow Transplantation, Bone Marrow Transplantation - Failure or Engraftment Delay, Bone Marrow Transplantation - Myeloid Reconstruction, Neutropenia Associated with Chemotherapy and Neutropenia Associated with Radiation.

 ATC (Anatomical Therapeutic Chemical Classification)

 Colony stimulating factor, granulocyte-macrophage, GM-CSF